-We have a broad range of expertise in Computing Technologies and Information Systems, including specialisms in robotics and autonomous systems, computer vision and image engineering, medical applications of technology, social computing, games computing, cultural computing and business computing.
-With around 500 students studying our range of undergraduate (BSc), integrated masters (MComp) and postgraduate (MSc, PhD) courses, the School offers an exciting, thriving and expanding environment in which to study.
-Our taught programmes are accredited by both the British Computer Society and the Institution of Analysts and Programmers which ensure graduates are prepared for industry with the skills that employers are seeking.
+With around 1000 students spread across our range of undergraduate (BSc), integrated Master's (MComp), and postgraduate courses (MSc/PhD), the School offers an exciting, thriving, and expanding environment in which to study and develop.
+Our undergraduate programmes are accredited by the British Computer Society (BCS) and the University of Lincoln is also affiliated with the Institution of Analysts and Programmers (IAP).
+Our programmes are designed to prepare graduates with the skills and mind-set that future employers will be seeking.

-Our highly-active research centres feature world-leading developments in computer vision, in robotics and autonomous systems and in social computing and we have strong links to many industrial collaborators and other Universities around the World.
-We always try to incorporate our research findings into our taught curriculum wherever possible and under the banner of “student as producer” we give all students opportunities to get involved in this leading-edge and exciting work.
-We look forward to meeting and working with you.
+Our highly-active research centres feature world-leading developments in computer vision, robotics and autonomous systems, and agri-food technologies, with strong links to many industrial collaborators and other universities around the world.
+We aim to incorporate as much of our research as possible into our taught curriculum and, through our “student as producer” initiative, we provide students with opportunities to get involved in our exciting cutting-edge research activity.

 Computer Science at Lincoln is ranked in the top 250 in the world in the Times Higher Education (THE) World University Rankings for 2021.